luhsra/lctes21/README.md

 We provide the data-flow pruner (DFP) presented in our paper.
 First, we would like to describe the concrete evaluation scenario shortly.
-We use the fault-injection framework FAIL* (https://github.com/danceos/fail) and have extended it with our pruner.
+We use the fault-injection tool FAIL* (https://github.com/danceos/fail) and have extended it with our pruner.
 To evaluate DFP we ran FAIL* with a generic experiment after pruning the fault space with the well-known def-use pruner which is already implemented in FAIL*.
 After the execution of the campaign, FAIL* created a database with all relevant information about the programs under investigation as well as the results of the fault-injection campaign.
 The databases are the baseline of our evaluation and can be found in the database-dump/ directory.